koushalkishor3009-lab/AMANI/README.md

 # AMANI
-Made a Copy of AMANI Web Page
+Made a Clone of AMANI Web Page